picosh/docs/posts/how-it-works.md

 All of these are just middleware.
-After understanding the features and limitations of the SSH protocol and implementing middleware with `wish`, all that's left is a traditional golang app.
+After understanding the features and limitations of the SSH protocol and implementing middleware with `wish`, all that's left is a traditional Go app.

 Whenever a user uploads a file to our SSH app, we don't actually store anything in our VM from the user.
 Instead we transfer the file, in-memory, to a database